Goodbye, iTunes: Once-revolutionary app gone in Mac update - The Boston Globe

 In the early days, iTunes was simply a way to get music onto Apple’s marquee product, the iPod music player.
 Users connected the iPod to a computer, and songs automatically synced — simplicity unheard of at the time.

-‘‘I would just kind of mock my friends who were into anything other than iPods,’’ said Jacob Titus, a 26-year-old graphic designer in South Bend, Indiana.
+‘‘I would just kind of mock my friends who were into anything other than iPods,’’ said Jacob Titus, a 26-year-old graphic designer in South Bend, Ind.

 Apple launched its iTunes Music Store in 2003, two years after the iPod’s debut.
 With simple pricing at launch — 99 cents a single, $9.99 for most albums — many consumers were content to buy music legally rather than seek out sketchy sites for pirated downloads.